shutter-network/rolling-shutter/README.md

 # Rolling Shutter

 Rolling Shutter is an MEV protection system for rollups.
-It prevents frontrunning and improves censorship resistance using a threshold encryption mechanism.
+It prevents front-running and improves censorship resistance using a threshold encryption mechanism.
 The system can be integrated into any rollup with only slight modifications to its protocol.